sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 She paused, letting the weight of her words settle.
 Eyes flickered with hope, fear, and ambition.
 The seeds of rebellion were sown.

+## Whispers in the Halls

+Ram heard the whispers before he saw the faces.
+Courtiers turned away, eyes clouded with doubt.
+Surpanakha’s stories were poison, seeping into every corner.

+Kind to her?
+Ram thought bitterly.
+Estranged from Bharath and Lakshman?
+The truth is darker.

 ## Midnight Confidant